rlivingsus/misc/AllBooks.md

 - McGrath, Ben: Riverman: An American Odyssey
 - McGuire, Seanan: Where the Drowned Girls Go; OCTOBER DAYE: .5)Rat-Catcher, 1)Rosemary and Rue,
 - McIntyre, Vonda: Dreamsnake
 - McKinty, Adrian: The Island
+- McClellan, Brian: In the Shadow of Lightning
 - McMaster, HR: Dereliction of Duty: Lyndon Johnson, Robert McNamara, The Joint Chiefs of Staff, and the Lies that Led to Vietnam
 - McNeill, Graham: Ultramarines Omnibus
 - McQuiston, Casey: One Last Stop